Blendify/blender-manual/blender_docs/manual/modeling/meshes/selecting/advanced.rst

 Mirror
    Select mesh items at the mirrored location.
-Linked :kbd:`Ctrl-L`
+Linked
-   Selects all components that are connected to the current selection.
+   Selects all components that are connected to the current selection. (see `Select Linked`_) Random
-Random
    Selects a random group of vertices, edges, or faces, based on a percentage value.
 Checker Deselect